Mannchen/Archean-Mods/Infinite/InfiniteData/InfiniteData.md

 Infinite Data is a component that outputs user specified data on the blue dataport.

 # Usage
 Connect the blue dataport.
-Then you can configure outputs via the **V** menu or the green dataport.
+Then you can configure outputs via the **V** menu or via the green dataport if `Allow dataport configuration` is checked.
 If `Only output changes` is active `Recieved Data` will only contain data that has changed since last tick.